Rudy Panucci On Pop Culture

 You can find live music in and around town every night of the week.
 You just have to know where to look.

-Most Fridays and Saturdays you can find live music at Taylor Books.
-There is no cover charge, and shows start at 7:30 PM.
-This weekend they have our old friend, Sean Richardson on Friday, and Travis Vandal on Saturday.
+Most weekends you can find live music at Taylor Books.
+There is no cover charge, and Friday and Saturday shows start at 7:30 PM.
+This weekend they have Travis Vandal and Jay Hill on Friday, and Julien Aklei and Matt Green on Saturday.
+Sunday afternoon at 1 PM, stop by for Charlie Murphy.

 You can find live music every night at The World Famous Empty Glass Cafe.
 Mondays feature open mic night.
 The first Tuesday of every month sees the legendary Spurgie Hankins Band perform.
 There’s both Happy Hour music and local or touring bands on Thursday and Friday, and live bands Saturday nights.
 On Sundays when there’s a new Mountain Stage, musicians from the legendary WV Public Radio show migrate to The Glass for the Post-Mountain Stage jam.